TheSkyFy/electronic-store-management/README.md

 2. For admin or store owner end
   ALso password protected ;)
 Complete program is in All_new.zip
- All.zip is old one(one customer part)
+ All.zip is old one(only customer part)